Introduction

 ```

-There is also a [repository](https://github.com/libpag/pag-web) that contains some demos about using PAG Web SDK with HTML / Vue / React / PixiJS.
+There is also a [repository](https://github.com/libpag/pag-web) with demos on using the PAG Web SDK

 You can find the API documentation [here](https://pag.io/docs/apis-web.html).